 Yes.
 All teams competing in National League P.R.O. must play in their respective National League Conference during the same seasonal year.

 This is not a requirement.
 Your team has the ability to forego your spot at Regionals, should you qualify.
-You must notify your Conference League Manager and State Association by the second Friday in April, should you choose not to participate.
+You must notify your Conference League Manager and State Association by the second Friday in April, should you choose not to participate in the Regional Championships.